An 1800's Hubbard, Ohio Homestead and Favorite Memories

 *Update, 2010 - Mom was about to start chemo so I took over her gift shop to keep it open for her and I will wait a little longer for my dreams :)

-*Update 2013 - We lost Mom and my health has been going downhill for these last few years so I haven't been able to work toward my dreams again.
+*Update 2013 - We lost Mom on March 25th. and my health has been going downhill for these last few years so I haven't been able to work toward my dreams again.

 *Update, 2014 - Well, I still am not well and have so many medical bills and more tests coming AND we have a hole in the roof so again, my dreams have to wait.

 *Update, January 8, 2016 - Daddy's gone now too.